zuplo/docs/docs/articles/local-development-alpha.md

 :::warning

-Running your Zuplo Gateway locally is an alpha feature.
+Running your Zuplo Gateway locally is a preview feature.
 There may be bugs and other issues.
+Please use a version control system to manage your source code.
-Please report any issues to `support@zuplo.com`.
+You can report any issues to `support@zuplo.com`.

 :::

 ## Getting Started

-Local development is powered by an alpha version of the Zuplo CLI, `zup`, which is built using Node.js.
+Local development is powered by a preview version of the Zuplo CLI, `zup`, which is built using Node.js.
 It requires a minimum version of Node.js 18.0.0.

 Currently, local development only works on Linux and Mac OS X. We do not support